|

 When an applicant (with no active file) who is a resident of Alberta is completely destitute and without means to travel to the appropriate Alberta Works Centre, the worker:

-If a recipient who is receiving benefits as a transient or resident one-time issue requests further benefits, their eligibility should be reassessed as a new applicant if they require additional.
+If a recipient who is receiving benefits as a transient or resident one-time issue requests further benefits, their eligibility should be reassessed as a new applicant to determine if they require ongoing benefits.
 The worker must:

 Unit and Caseload Assignment